BartMassey/notmuch-haskell/README.md

 # notmuch-haskell
-Copyright © 2010 Bart Massey
+Copyright (c) 2010 Bart Massey

 This is a Haskell FFI binding to the [notmuch](http://notmuchmail.org) email client library.
-It's pretty slap-together and not well-maintained.
+It's pretty slap-together and not maintained: I'd call it obsolete.
 There's no Haddock, though there should be--use the `notmuch` docs.
 Patches welcome.

-This binding is currently for `libnotmuch3` as exported by the Debian package `libnotmuch3=0.13.2-1`.
-Your mileage may vary.
+This binding was built for `libnotmuch3` as exported by the Debian package `libnotmuch3=0.13.2-1`.
+The oldest still-available version of `libnotmuch3` on Debian is `0.18.2-1`.

+There seem to be memory management problems currently that cause the test to crash.
+Debugging seems hard, and I don't use notmuch.

 XXX As of GHC 7.2, the compiler no longer checks that the API description in the hsc file matches that in `notmuch.h`,